Bad3r/Logseq-Nord-Theme/README.md

 # Logseq Nord Theme 🏔️

-A beautiful and elegant theme for Logseq, inspired by the [Nord](https://www.nordtheme.com/) color palette.
-It provides a clean, minimal, and professional look to your Logseq graph.
+Inspired by the serene beauty of the Arctic, this theme provides a calm, distraction-free environment that mirrors the tranquility of polar night landscapes.

 > **Warning**
 >